-- Cuts or injury.
+- Cuts or injuries.
 Sharp bits can cause cuts and injury to a feline’s mouth and esophagus.

 - Bones can get stuck in a kitty’s mouth.
 This can cause injury, infection, and choking.

 - Infection from bacteria is always a risk with raw meats.
 This includes raw bones, which carry a potential for bacterial infections like campylobacter, E. coli, listeria, and salmonella.
 Some of these bacteria are shed in bowel movements and saliva and can be passed to humans when they change their litter.

 - Stomach pain, discomfort, and digestive issues like diarrhea.